 How to get there

 Shrewsbury’s train station is fairly central to the town and well connected.
 We try to avoid driving at all costs and I can barely drive TBH, so Shrewsbury is perfect for us.

 Where to stay

 We’ve been regular visitors to Shrewsbury ever since we first went on a whim a few years ago and became obsessed with it.
 I’ve concluded that it also has the best hotel we’ve ever stayed in: the gorgeous Lion + Pheasant Hotel, which is all beautifully grey and Scandi inside.

 How to get around

 It’s perfect for a weekend break in winter, especially around Christmas time when it’s all lit up and lovely.
 But equally, the Dingle garden comes into its own in spring and summer.

-Save and share: weekend break in Shrewsbury
+Save and share: a cosy winter weekend in Shrewsbury

 If you enjoyed this blog post about things to do in Shrewsbury, why not hover over one of the images below and save it to your Pinterest board?

 If you’d like an email alert when I publish a new post, subscribe using the box at the side (if you’re on a laptop) or at the bottom (if you’re on a mobile or tablet).